-Differentiated Essential Competencies (DECs) Vocational Nursing Diploma and Associate Degree Nursing Baccalaureate Degree Nursing III.
-Patient Safety Advocate: III.
-Patient Safety Advocate: III.
-Patient Safety Advocate: A. Demonstrate knowledge of the Texas Nursing Practice Act and the Texas Board of Nursing Rules that emphasize safety, as well as all federal, state, and local government and accreditation organization safety requirements and standards.
-A. Demonstrate knowledge of the Texas Nursing Practice Act and the Texas Board of Nursing Rules that emphasize safety, as well as all federal, state, and local government and accreditation organization safety requirements and standards.
-A. Demonstrate knowledge of the Texas Nursing Practice Act and the Texas Board of Nursing Rules that emphasize safety, as well as all federal, state, and local government and accreditation organization safety requirements and standards. В. Implement measures to promote quality and a safe environment for clients, self, and others.
-B. Implement measures to promote quality and a safe environment for clients, self, and others.
-B. Implement measures to promote quality and a safe environment for clients, self, and others.
+Vocational Nursing Diploma and Associate Degree Nursing Baccalaureate Degree Nursing III.
+Patient Safety Advocate III.
+Patient Safety Advocate III.
+Patient Safety Advocate Α. Demonstrate knowledge of the Texas Nursing Practice Act and the Texas Board of Nursing Rules that emphasize safety, as well as all federal, state, and local government and accreditation organization safety requirements and standards. Α. Demonstrate knowledge of the Texas Nursing Practice Act and the Texas Board of Nursing Rules that emphasize safety, as well as all federal, state, and local government and accreditation organization safety requirements and standards. Α. Demonstrate knowledge of the Texas Nursing Practice Act and the Texas Board of Nursing Rules that emphasize safety, as well as all federal, state, and local government and accreditation organization safety requirements and standards. В. Implement measures to promote quality and a safe environment for patients, self, and others. В. Implement measures to promote quality and a safe environment for patients, self, and others. В. Implement measures to promote quality and a safe environment for patients, self, and others.
 C. Assist in the formulation of goals and outcomes to reduce patient risks.
-C. Formulate goals and outcomes using evidence-based data to reduce patient risks.
-C. Formulate goals and outcomes using an evidence-based and theoretical analysis of available data to reduce patient and community risks.
-D. Obtain instruction, supervision, or training, as needed, when implementing nursing procedures or practices.
-D. Obtain instruction, supervision, or training, as needed, when implementing nursing procedures or practices.
-D. Obtain instruction, supervision, or training, as needed, when implementing nursing procedures or practices.
+C. Formulate goals and outcomes using evidence- based data to reduce patient risks.
+C. Formulate goals and outcomes using evidence- based and theoretical analysis of available data to reduce patient and community risks.

+D. Obtain instruction, supervision, or training as needed when implementing nursing procedures or practices.
+D. Obtain instruction, supervision, or training as needed when implementing nursing procedures or practices.
+D. Obtain instruction, supervision, or training as needed when implementing nursing procedures or practices.
 E. Comply with mandatory reporting requirements of the Texas Nursing Practice Act.
 E. Comply with mandatory reporting requirements of the Texas Nursing Practice Act.
 E. Comply with mandatory reporting requirements of the Texas Nursing Practice Act.
 F. Accept and make assignments that take into consideration patient safety and organizational policy.
 F. Accept and make assignments and delegate tasks that take into consideration patient safety and organizational policy.
 F. Accept and make assignments and delegate tasks that take into consideration patient safety and organizational policy.

-Differentiated Essential Competencies (DECs) Vocational Nursing Diploma and Associate Degree Nursing Baccalaureate Degree Nursing IV.
-Member of the Health Care Team: IV.
-Member of the Health Care Team: V. Member of the Health Care Team: А. Communicate and collaborate with clients, their families, and the interdisciplinary health care team to assist in the planning, delivery, and coordination of patient-centered care to assigned clients.
-A. Coordinate, collaborate, and communicate with clients, their families, and the interdisciplinary health care team to plan, deliver, and evaluate patient-centered care. Α. Coordinate, collaborate, and communicate with clients, families, populations, communities, and the interdisciplinary health care team to plan, deliver, and evaluate care. В. Participate as an advocate in activities that focus on improving the health care of clients and their families. В. Serve as a health care advocate in monitoring and promoting quality and access to health care for clients and their families. В. Serve as a health care advocate in monitoring and promoting quality and access to health care for clients, families, populations, and communities.
+Vocational Nursing Diploma and Associate Degree Nursing Baccalaureate Nursing IV.
+Member of the Health Care Team IV.
+Member of the Health Care Team IV.
+Member of the Health Care Team A. Communicate and collaborate in a timely manner with patients, their families, and the interdisciplinary health care team to assist in the planning, delivery, and coordination of patient-centered care to assigned patients.
+A. Coordinate, collaborate, and communicate in a timely manner with patients, their families, and the interdisciplinary health care team to plan, deliver, and evaluate patient-centered care.
+A. Coordinate, collaborate, and communicate in a timely manner with patients, families, populations, communities, and the interdisciplinary health care team to plan, deliver, and evaluate care.
+B. Participate as an advocate in activities that focus on improving the health care of patients and their families.
+B. Serve as a heath care advocate in monitoring and promoting quality and access to health care for patients and their families.
+B. Serve as a health care advocate in monitoring and promoting quality and access to health care for patients, families, populations, and communities.
 C. Participate in the identification of patient needs for referral to resources that facilitate continuity of care, and ensure confidentiality.
-C. Refer clients and their families to resources that facilitate continuity of care; health promotion, maintenance, and restoration; and ensure confidentiality.
-C. Use multiple referral resources for clients, families, populations, and communities, considering cost; confidentiality; effectiveness and efficiency of care; continuity and continuum of care; and health promotion, maintenance, and restoration.
-D. Communicate and collaborate in a timely manner with members of the interdisciplinary health care team to promote and maintain optimal health status of clients and their families.
-D. Communicate and collaborate in a timely manner with members of the interdisciplinary health care team to promote and maintain optimal health status of clients and their families.
-D. Communicate and collaborate in a timely manner with members of the interdisciplinary health care team to promote and maintain optimal health status of clients, families, populations, and communities.
+C. Refer patients and their families to resources that facilitate continuity of care; health promotion, maintenance, and restoration; and ensure confidentiality.
+C. Use multiple referral resources for patients, families, populations, and communities, considering cost; confidentiality; effectiveness and efficiency of care; continuity and continuum of care; and health promotion, maintenance, and restoration.